UCR Library provides access to a wide variety of maps, atlases, aerial photos, and geographic data.

 We hold historical, thematic and road maps, as well as atlases.
 Our United States Geological Survey (USGS) topographic maps come in various scales for the entire U.S. Geological maps can also be found online through the U.S. Geological Publications Warehouse or the California Geological Survey.

-Many maps are cataloged in the UCR catalog and the Melvyl (UC) catalog.
+Many maps are cataloged in UC Library Search and the WorldCat Discovery.
 Search using the type of map and the geographic area (e.g. quadrangle name) as keywords and modify your search to limit to maps.

 We also hold captured German and Japanese maps from the World War II era.
 For questions about our collections of maps please contact Manuel Urrizola.